wp-plugins/google-analytics-track-outbound-links/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Track your Google Analytics Outound Traffic
+Track your Google Analytics Outbound Traffic
 == Description ==

 Track your outbound links in Google Analytics.
 This is compatible with both Classic and Universal Analytics Accounts.